ThiagoMunich/Ignite-lab-design-system/README.md

 - [MSW](https://mswjs.io/)

 ## ✔️ Extras
+ - "Login to platform" button disabled if info weren't fulfilled.
  - I changed the application to english language.
  - I created some other versions of the button component and I documented it on storybook.